scchess/Qualimap/doc/command_line.rst

                                       strand-specific-forward,
                                       strand-specific-reverse or
                                       non-strand-specific (default)
-    -sd,--skip-duplicated                Activate this option to skip duplicate (secondary) alignments from analysis.If
+    -sd,--skip-duplicated             Activate this option to skip duplicated alignments from analysis.
+If the
-                                      the duplicates are not flagged in BAM file, then they will be detected by Qualimap.
+                                      duplicates are not flagged in BAM file, then they will be detected by Qualimap.

 | The only required parameter is :guilabel:`bam` -- the input mapping file.